jpquast/protti/README.md

 ```

 Next we can use a Volcano plot to visualize significantly changing
-peptides with the function `volcano_protti`.
-You can chose if you want
+peptides with the function `volcano_protti()`.
+You can choose if you
-to create an interactive plot with the `interactive` argument.
-Please
+want to create an interactive plot with the `interactive` argument.
-note that this is not recommended for large datasets.
+Please note that this is not recommended for large datasets.

 ``` r
 result %>%